Mythic+ can be intimidating for new and returning players… let’s look at some ways to overcome your nerves in World of Warcraft

-In this article, I hope to share some thoughts and tips that helped me go from being too nervous to try mythic+ to completion of 15+ and higher keys every week.
+In this article, I hope to share some thoughts and tips that helped me go from being too nervous to try mythic+ to completing +15 and higher keys every week.

-If you are not familiar with mythic+ mode, check out my Dungeons Guide.
-Also, if you are a healer or looking to start playing healer you can check out my guide 15 Best Tips for New Healers in Mythic Plus.
+If you are not familiar with mythic+ mode, check out my dungeons guide.
+Also, if you are a healer or looking to start playing healer you can check out my guide of 15 best tips for new healers in mythic+.

 Alright, let’s jump right in!

-Before you can feel more confident with finding a group for mythic+ you need to figure out why you feel so nervous.
+Before you can feel more confident with finding a group for mythic+ you need to figure out what is stopping you from trying m+.
 Generally speaking, there are a few reasons I felt or saw cited as major things which keep people from trying mythic dungeons.

 - You don’t know where to start or how to get a group

-- You don’t know if your gear, DPS, healing is adequate
+- You don’t know if your gear, DPS, or healing is adequate

 - You don’t know the dungeon layout/path